RebollidoRiosLab/ALO-HA/README.md

 ### 2. [`data/aloha_articles_metadata.csv`](data/aloha_articles_metadata.csv)

 Metadata for the **138 curated articles** used as the primary annotation source for ALO•HA.
-This selection is the foundation for all downstream analysis and corresponds to **Table S1** in our paper.
+This selection is the input for all downstream analysis and corresponds to **Table S1** in our paper.

 **Included fields:**
 - `pmid` – PubMed ID